Rambo (franchise)

-Rambo is an American media franchise centered on a series of action films featuring John J. Rambo.
-The five films are First Blood (1982), Rambo: First Blood Part II (1985), Rambo III (1988), Rambo (2008), and Rambo: Last Blood (2019).
+Rambo is an American media franchise centered on a series of action films featuring John Rambo.
+The five films are First Blood (1982), Rambo: First Blood Part II (1985), Rambo III (1988), Rambo (2008), and Rambo: Last Blood (2019), with a sixth, John Rambo, in the works.
 Its titular protagonist is a United States Army Special Forces veteran played by Sylvester Stallone, whose Vietnam War experience traumatized him but also gave him superior military skills, which he has used to fight corrupt police officers, enemy troops and drug cartels.
 First Blood is an adaptation of the 1972 novel First Blood by David Morrell.

-The film series has grossed $819 million in total, $300 million of which is from the most successful film, Rambo: First Blood Part II.
-Sylvester Stallone is the only actor to have appeared in all five films in the franchise.
+Though critical reception was mixed, the film series has grossed $819 million in total, $300 million of which is from the most successful film, Rambo: First Blood Part II.
 Stallone co-wrote the screenplays of all five films, and directed Rambo (2008), the fourth film of the series.
-The franchise also spawned an animated series, as well as comic books, novels and video games.
+The franchise also spawned an animated series Rambo: The Force of Freedom (1986), as well as comic books, novels and video games.